watermint/toolbox/doc/generated_ja/group-member-list.md

 ## Report: group_member

-Report files are generated in `group_member.csv`, `group_member.xlsx` and `group_member.json` format.
+Report files are generated in three formats, `group_member.csv`, `group_member.xlsx` and `group_member.json`.
+But if you run with `-low-memory` option, the command will generate only `group_member.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `group_member_0000.xlsx`, `group_member_0001.xlsx`, `group_member_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `group_member_0000.xlsx`, `group_member_0001.xlsx`, `group_member_0002.xlsx`...

 | 列                    | 説明                                                                                    |